-LONDON, Feb 14 (Reuters) - An important part of Britain's pensions market is disorderly with insurers maximising profits and failing to give the best deal, according to a watchdog review that drew criticism for ruling out immediate reforms.
+LONDON, Feb 14 A part of Britain's pensions market is disorderly with insurers maximising profits and failing to give the best deal, according to a watchdog review that drew criticism for ruling out immediate reforms.

-The Financial Conduct Authority's review of annuities, where a pot of money saved over a working life is swapped for an annual income until death, found too little competition and said those with the smallest pension pots were worst hurt by having only a handful of annuity providers to choose from.
+The Financial Conduct Authority's review of annuities, where a pot of money saved over a working life is swapped for an annual income until death, found too little competition.

-The findings come at a time when the government wants more people to save for their retirement as they live longer and national coffers cannot afford the generous state pensions needed to maintain a decent standard of living into old age.
+The findings come at a time when the government wants more people to save for their retirement as they live longer and national coffers can't afford generous state pensions.

-Many annuity providers do not offer better terms to people who are ill or smoke and are likely to live for fewer years than their healthier peers.
-Annuity providers make the most money from people who die young, since the annuity payments cease on death.
-The review also found poor practices on all annuities comparison websites.
+Many annuity providers don't offer better terms to people who are ill or smoke and not expected to live as long, and it also found poor practices on all annuities comparison websites.

 "All together this paints a picture of a disorderly market," FCA said.

-Pensions Minister Steve Webb said in January that annuities "need a rethink" as they were designed for a world in which people lived for 10 years after retiring, not 30 years.
+Pensions Minister Steve Webb said in January that annuities "need a rethink" as they were designed for a world in which people lived for ten years after retiring, not 30 years.

 NO BIG CHANGES YET

-The FCA was launched last year to better protect consumers and end a stream of mis-selling scandals spanning three decades, notably of payment protection insurance.
+The FCA was launched last year specifically to protect consumers better and end the country's stream of mis-selling scandals spanning three decades.

-The FCA said it could not say if there had been mis-selling in annuities, a sector dominated by big insurers like Standard Life, Aviva, Prudential and Legal & General.
+The FCA said they still cannot say if there has been mis-selling in annuities, a sector dominated by big insurers like Standard Life, Aviva, Prudential and Legal & General.

-The watchdog said it would study sales practices and report in the summer, open its first competition probe into the wider retirement market and require changes to comparison websites.
+The watchdog said it will now study sales practices, open its first competition probe in the wider retirment market, and require comparison websites to make changes.

-Watchdog officials said it had not ordered immediate changes to the market because pensions were a complex topic and more data was needed before deciding if any rules have been broken or whether major market changes are needed.
+Watchdog officials said pensions were a complex topic and more data was needed before deciding if any rules have been broken or whether major market changes are needed.

 "We are not yet in a position to say if firms are operating inappropriately, and we will look into all of these aspects over the next six months," said Nick Poyntz-Wright, FCA director of long-term savings and pensions.

-Poor sales practices can trigger fines.
-A record 28 million pounds fine was levied on Lloyds for encouraging staff to sell 2 billion pounds of products customers did not need.
+Fines for poor sales practices can be hefty with the FCA fining Lloyds bank a record 28 million pounds in December for encouraging staff to sell 2 billion pounds of products customers did not need.